 Curbside recycling is available to citizens who reside in the City of Lafayette in a house, duplex, or triplex.
 The determining factor as to whether curbside recycling is available to residents is whether they receive the “total environmental charge” on their Lafayette Utilities System bill every month.
 Call (337) 291-5638 to get your recycling cart or for further information.

-Drop-off recycling- Residents without curbside recycling can drop off recyclables at the Recycling Foundation.
+Drop-off recycling- Residents without curbside recycling can drop off recyclables at the Republic Services office.
 The same items that are collected with the curbside recycling program can be dropped off.
 For details on exactly what items are accepted for recycling see Frequently Asked Questions – Recycling, Composting, and Household Chemicals.

 Educational presentations – employees in Recycling and Composting are available to answer any questions about recycling, composting, or litter reduction – whether it’s on the phone, in a classroom, or at a meeting hall, even at the home of a group requesting a presentation.
 Educational presentations may be scheduled for groups.
 To schedule a presentation, call (337) 291-5638.